flukejones/asusctl/README.md

 then it may work without tweaks.
 Technically all other functions except the LED and AniMe parts should work regardless of your latop make.

-**TUF Laptops**: now supported provided the kernel is patched.
-These patches are submitted upstream and will be in version 6.1.x of the kernel (or thereabouts).
-See the blog on asus-linux.org for more info.

 ## Implemented